-The host of Voces anticae is Mark G. Bilby, Adjunct Assistant Professor in the Department of Theology & Religious Studies at the University of San Diego (USD).
+The host of Voces anticae is Mark Glen Bilby, Reference Librarian at Claremont School of Theology.
 Mark completed his Ph.D. in Religious Studies (Judaism and Christianity in Antiquity) at the University of Virginia in 2012.
+He has taught at a number of universities.

-Among his forthcoming publications is the monograph Luke through the Centuries, Blackwell Bible Commentaries (Wiley-Blackwell, forthcoming 2015).
+Among his forthcoming publications is the monograph Luke through the Centuries, Blackwell Bible Commentaries (Wiley-Blackwell, 2015).

 Together with Keith Stanglin and Mark Mann, he has co-edited a forthcoming (Abingdon/Kingswood, November 2014) collection of essays entitled Arminius Reconsidered: Beyond the Reformed/Wesleyan Divide.
 This collection arose out of a conference that the three editors organized in 2012.
 Volume contributors include W. Stephen Gunter, Richard Muller, and Oliver Crisp.